What Is a Checkbook Solo 401K Plan (aka Solo QRP)?

 - Solo 401(k)s allow for much higher tax-deductible contributions and greater flexibility than Checkbook IRAs.

 - Solo 401K Plans allow for both profit-sharing and salary-deferral contributions with high limits.

 - Each plan participant can make tax deductible contributions up to $56,000 – up to $62,000 if aged 50 and over.

 - That’s $112,000 for married couples below age 50 – $124,000 for couples aged 50 and over.

 A Checkbook Solo 401(k) may also be called an: Individual 401(k), Self-Employed 401(k), i401k or QRP and is available to anyone with income from an owner-only active trade or business.
 The business may be an unincorporated sole-proprietorship, partnership, corporation (S-corp or C-corp), or Limited Liability Company (LLC).

 Unlike IRAs, Solo 401(k) plans don’t require a qualified custodian to hold plan assets.
 You get complete control of investing as the plan trustee and administrator.
 Investing is as simple as opening a bank account in the name of the Solo 401(k) Trust from which checks can be written to invest in the assets of your choice.

 Solo 401(k) contributions are completely discretionary, so adopting a plan that allows high deductions won’t obligate you to contribute annually.

-Like all checkbook retirement plans, with a Solo 401k you can invest in real estate, precious metals, private loans, mortgages, merchant cash advances, asset-based lending, litigation finance, private placements and just about anything else you’d like – other than collectibles.
+Like all Checkbook Retirement Plans, with a Solo 401k you can invest in real estate, precious metals, private loans, cryptocurrency (Bitcoin, Ethereum, Ripple and all other virtual currencies), mortgages, merchant cash advances, asset-based lending, litigation finance, private placements and just about anything else you’d like – other than collectibles.

 What are some of the special features of a Solo 401(K)?